BadrChoubai/CS1030/docs/index.md

 This is a small project dedicated to giving students taking CS1030 a place to go to for useful resources.

-If there's anything you're struggling to learn or are curious about, feel free to talk to me during class or text me (720-470-5556)  and I can point you in the right direction.
+If there's anything you're struggling to learn or are curious about, feel free to talk to me during class and I can point you in the right direction.

 ## Resources